The Honor Code System

 Composition and Selection

 Student members will be appointed by the Student Organizations and Appointments Committee (SOAC) for one-year terms.
-Student positions will be as follows: two class representatives from each of the sophomore, junior, and senior classes; one ALANA representative; one Davis Scholar representative; one House Presidents' Council representative; two ombudspersons; and one student to sit on the Hearing Review Panel.
-Ombudspersons will advise students charged with Honor Code violations and will not hear cases.
+Student positions will be as follows: two class representatives from each of the sophomore, junior, and senior classes; one ALANA representative; one Davis Scholar representative; one House Presidents' Council representative; two student advocates.
+Student Advocates will advise students charged with Honor Code violations and will not hear cases.
 All students will be voting members of Honor Code Council.
 Student members will be responsible for promoting the Honor Code and hearing cases.

 Eight faculty members will be appointed by the Agenda Committee of Academic Council for staggered three-year terms.
 One faculty member will be the representative to the Hearing Review Panel.

-The Clerk normally will be the assistant to the Dean of Students.
+The Clerk normally will be the assistant to the Director of Residential Life and Housing.
 S/he will schedule hearings, keep all records relating to hearings, handle official correspondence, and assist the Chief Justice and the Administrative Coordinator with Honor Code Council business.
 The clerk will be an ex officio member of Honor Code Council.

 The Hearing Review Panel

 The Hearing Review Panel will serve as the appellate body for Honor Code Council.
-The Hearing Review Panel will be composed of the Provost (or her/his designee), one member of the faculty appointed by the Agenda Committee of Academic Council, and one student appointed by the Student Organizations and Appointments Committee.
-Eligible faculty members will have served at least one term on Honor Code Council.
-Eligible students must be rising seniors who have served on Honor Code Council for at least one year.
+The Hearing Review Panel will be composed of the Provost (or her/his designee), one member of the faculty appointed by the Agenda Committee of Academic Council, and one student member of Honor Code Council.
+Eligible faculty members will have served at least one semester on Honor Code Council.
+Eligible students must have served on Honor Code Council for at least one semester.